NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 ### MIG GPU on YARN
 Using MIG enabled GPUs on YARN requires enabling YARN GPU scheduling, cgroups, and using NVIDIA Docker runtime v2.
-The way to use these depends on the version of YARN and the version of Spark you are using.
+The way to set this up depends on the version of YARN and the version of Spark.
 It is important to note that CUDA 11 only supports enumeration of a single MIG instance.
 This means that using any MIG device on YARN means only 1 GPU per container is allowed.
 See the limitations section in the documentation referred to below for the specific YARN version you are using.